Materials-Consortia/OPTIMADE/optimade.rst

     - **chemical\_symbols**: REQUIRED; MUST be a list of strings of all chemical elements composing this species.
 Each item of the list MUST be one of the following:

-      - a valid chemical-element name, or
+      - a valid chemical-element symbol, or
       - the special value :val:`"X"` to represent a non-chemical element, or
       - the special value :val:`"vacancy"` to represent that this site has a non-zero probability of having a vacancy (the respective probability is indicated in the :property:`concentration` list, see below).